The Cocktail Craftsman

 History of the Cocktail Shaker

 As time went on, there were many variations of the metal mixing tins.
-The two-part metal French shaker and later Parisian where develop in Britain.
-The three-part metal shaker with built in strainer called the Cobbler shaker was patented by Edward Hauck in 1884.(9)
+The two-part metal French shaker and later Parisian were developed in Britain.
+The three-part metal shaker with a built-in strainer called the Cobbler shaker was patented by Edward Hauck in 1884.(9)

-Get this recommend Boston Cocktail Shaker yourself, now on Amazon > HERE.
+Get this recommended Boston Cocktail Shaker yourself, now on Amazon > HERE.